Thee (1981 film): Plot

 When Ravi returns home, he finds that Raja has become a businessman overnight, has accumulated wealth, and a palatial home.
 When Ravi finds out that Raja has acquired wealth by crime, he decides to move out along with his mother.
-One of his first assignments is to be apprehend and arrest some of Madras' hardcore criminals and smugglers which includes his brother, Raja — much to his shock, as he had never associated his very own brother of having any criminal background.
+One of his first assignments is to apprehend and arrest some of Madras' hardcore criminals and smugglers which includes his brother, Raja — much to his shock, as he had never associated his very own brother of having any criminal background.
 Ravi must now decide to proceed on with apprehending Raja, or quit from the police force.
 However, when Anita is brutally murdered by rival members of the underworld, Raja loses all sense of rational behaviour and brutally murders his rivals in revenge for Anita's death, leading him to be branded a criminal forever.
 Their mother, who had sided with Ravi despite the fact that Raja was her favourite, is tormented by Raja's decisions and rejects him.
 The two brothers meet for a final showdown, where Ravi kills Raja.
 Raja dies in his mother's arms seeking forgiveness and Ravi is awarded for pursuing justice.